I Bought My New Home, Fingers Crossed, having No Job!

 Update May 22, 2018

 So far I haven’t bought another house yet.
-I was planning on buying a house to flip and make a few to many thousands of dollars.
+I was planning on flipping a house to make a few to many thousands of dollars.
 However the real estate agent that was tentatively going to help me and a partner said I’d need 50% down.

 That is 50 percent downpayment on the house I was to buy.
 That’s way too much, I don’t have that.
 Besides unless one already had lots of money that would probably eliminate most of the people that wanted to flip houses.